RicksonTurra/Nova/README.md

 The endpoint to redeem a ticket is ```redeem/<str:token>```.

-The system was created using Django ans SQLite database - the reason why I have used SQLite database is that this app is supposed to contain only one user and Django has the ability to build the database itself.
+The system was created using Django and SQLite database - the reason why I have used SQLite database is that this app is supposed to contain only one user and Django has the ability to build the database itself.

 It has been dockerised.